carinogurjao/carinogurjao.github.io/_research/Focus3.md

 ---
 title: "Objective 1"
 excerpt: "**Understanding how and where DNA mutations occur.** Lifestyle habits and the microbiome can be genotoxic and leave an imprint on tumor DNA.
-The immune system can shape the mutational landscape as well by weeding out cells with certain mutations, a theory called 'neoantigen theory'.
+The immune system can shape the mutational landscape as well by weeding out cells with certain mutations (a theory called the “neoantigen theory”).
 Additionally, DNA-intrinsic features such as the 3D conformation and the 2D base sequence favor mutations at certain loci."
 collection: research
 permalink: /research/Focus1
 thumbnail: /images/Focus1.png